Loading... Please wait...

 Westmoore Pottery was founded in 1977 by potters David and Mary Farrell.

 Both the Farrells had been fascinated by clay since childhood and by 1977 had a growing interest in historical pottery in particular.
 David and Mary had each studied pottery in college settings as well as done several apprenticeships with working potters by the time they met while at nearby Jugtown Pottery.
 The area appealed to them, so the Farrells established Westmoore Pottery just a few miles away, in the Westmoore Community near Seagrove, North Carolina.
-Westmoore Pottery has been an area presence for over 30 years now!
+Westmoore Pottery has been an area presence for almost 40 years now!

 The pottery made at Westmoore Pottery in the first few years was very loosely influenced by old forms that came from a very broad range, both in time and in location.
 Older pieces of Westmoore Pottery are beginning to be more and more sought after by collectors wanting a representative sampling of Westmoore Pottery.
 (The most sought after by collectors of older Westmoore pottery seem to be those made prior to 1990, discontinued shapes or colors, and the more unique, one-of-a-kind pieces.)

-Gradually, as the years went by and the Farrells did more and more research, they found that the pottery styles used in the 17th, 18th and early 19th centuries particularly captured their interest.
-This remains the focus of their interest today and they are best known for their quality historically accurate work in this area.
-The Farrells especially love doing "hands-on research"on methods of making pottery as it was made in North Carolina from 1755 to around 1850.
+Gradually, as a few years went by and the Farrells did more and more research, they found that the pottery styles used in the 17th, 18th and early 19th centuries particularly captured their interest.
+This remains the focus of Westmoore Pottery today, best known for quality historically accurate work of that time frame.

-We produce several types of pottery: redware, both plain and decorated; salt-glazed stoneware; and green glazed wares.
-All of our pottery is made to be used and we use absolutely no lead in our glazes.
-Instead, we aim to achieve as close a look to the old wares as we can without using a lead glaze.
-We also do not "age" our pots.
-Essentially, what we are doing is trying to replicate the old pottery as it was when it was new, not as the somewhat worn antique it would be today.
+I produce several types of pottery: redware, both plain and decorated; salt-glazed stoneware; and green glazed wares.
+All the pottery is made to be used andI use absolutely no lead in my glazes.
+Instead, I aim to achieve as close a look to the old wares as I can without using a lead glaze.
+I also do not "age" my pots.
+Essentially, what I am doing is trying to replicate the old pottery as it was when it was new, not as the somewhat worn antique it would be today.

 Also, countless individuals who own Westmoore Pottery's wares use and enjoy them on a daily basis.
 Of this, we are most proud.